What Are The Benefits of Government Contracts For Small Businesses?

 2. Follow the Required Format

-So, if you have any uncertainties in either area, you should definitely seek answers through resources like the SBA’s free “Government Contracting 101” online course.
+So, if you have any uncertainties in either area, you should seek answers through resources like the SBA’s free “Government Contracting 101” online course.

 3. Set Appropriate Prices

 Earlier, we briefly touched on the role of federal contracting officers.
-Aside from soliciting proposals, their main responsibility is making sure that all products and services purchased by government agencies are appropriately priced.
+Aside from soliciting proposals, their primary responsibility is making sure that all products and services purchased by government agencies are appropriately priced.
 To determine the current standards for “appropriate,” contracting officers conduct extensive research on the prices used in the private sector.

-Contracting officers also understand that government contracts are supposed to be fairly profitable for the vendor.
+Contracting officers also understand that government contracts are supposed to be reasonably profitable for the vendor.
 So, the price you set in your proposal must be highly competitive without ignoring your need to draw a substantial profit.
 This is just as difficult as it sounds.
-To ensure your prices will allow you to draw a profit, think about the total cost of bidding on and completing the contract.
+To ensure your prices will allow you to bring a profit, think about the total cost of bidding on and completing the contract.
 This includes your business’s day-to-day expenses.

 Furthermore, you don’t want to set your prices too low because it denotes that you bring less value.
 The price you offer should support the notion that the agency is paying for exceptional service.